Volume 68, Issue 4

 Clean Your Hands

-In patient care areas, GHS follows the World Health Organization’s Five Moments of Hand Hygiene:
+In patient care areas, Prisma Health follows the World Health Organization’s Five Moments of Hand Hygiene:

 1. Before patient contact